mschiffn/f_number/README.md

 the spatial resolution of
 the full aperture [[1]](#proc:SchiffnerIUS2021).
-This F-number, in particular, prevents the first-order grating lobes from entering the field of view by imposing a lower bound on the angular distance of these lobes.
+This F-number, in particular, prevents the first-order grating lobes from insonifying reflective image structures by imposing a lower bound on the angular distance of these lobes.